balthazar-space/Balthazar-Keyboard-3/README.md

 Computer Keyboard version 3 system built around an 8-bit Atmel ATmega 32u4 microcontroller.
 A normal ISO keyboard layout is used.
 The pcb design is for Cherry keycaps.
 Schematics layout and connections are a bit simplified over version 2.

 An option is given for the onboard microcontroller to handle also the control for PSU board, the oled module, bluetooth module and the ps/2 touchpad module.
 For this I2C, SPI and PS/2 serial connections are exposed - and are optional.
-The QMK code is has not been updated with these options yet.
+The QMK code has not been updated with these options yet.

 QMK code in QMK folder reflects the simplifications of this version - basically just the more straightforward selection of row pins of the microcontroller.